Skip to main content

 Mounting Shared Disks

-Once a Shared Disk is attached, the Shared Disk can be mounted by running mount command:
+Once a Shared Disk is attached, it can be mounted by running the mount command:

-findmnt command is used to confirm the Shared Disk is mounted correctly,
+The findmnt command is used to confirm the Shared Disk is mounted correctly

 ubuntu@<vm>:~$ findmnt -t virtiofs